Single-cycle all-fiber frequency comb: Acknowledge

 \section{Acknowledge}

 The mention of specific companies, products, or trade names does not constitute an endorsement by NIST.
-The authors thank Ian Coddington and David Carlson for their comments, and Esther Baumann for providing the highly nonlinear fiber (HNLF2).
+The authors thank Ian Coddington and David Carlson for their comments; Esther Baumann for providing the highly nonlinear fiber (HNLF2); John Dudley for the helpful discussions about simulation; Peter Schunemann and Kevin Zawilski for providing the CSP crystal.
 The project is funded by the Air Force Office of Scientific Research (FA9550-16-1-0016); NIST Physical Measurement Laboratory; Defense Advanced Research Projects Agency (SCOUT). \\ \\The authors declare no conflicts of interest. \\